gitter-badger/esp/samples/login-form/README.md

 * Session cookies are created to manage server-side session state storage and to optimize authentication.

 * The sample creates three routes.
 A "public" route for the login form and required assets.
 This route does not employ authentication.
-A "web" route that requires authentication for web content.
-A "login" route for the login controller that processes the login and logout request.
+A default route that requires authentication for access.
+And a action route for the login controller that processes the login and logout requests.

 Requirements
 ---